Robert E. Murray: Philanthropy

 In 2009, Murray Energy donated $20,000 to support the development of a state-of-the-art mine training facility at West Virginia University and $10,000 to support the construction of a similar facility at Southeastern Illinois College.
 Murray also made a personal gift of $1 million to the West Virginia University Research Trust Fund—the largest single donation in the fund's history—and the university established the Robert E. Murray Chairmanship of Mining Engineering in his honor.

 In 2018, Murray donated over $1.2 million to a project to construct a new building at the East Richland Christian School.
 The 28,000-square-foot center is planned to house a gymnasium, kitchen, and classrooms for use by the school, local church, and wider community.

 Murray was an active volunteer with the Ohio River Valley Council of the Boy Scouts of America.

 Death

-Murray died on October 25, 2020, at the age of 80, less than a week after he announced his retirement.
+Murray died on October 25, 2020, at the age of 80, six days after he announced his retirement.